piko-framework/piko-framework.github.io/docs/application.md

 Once the application discovered the internal route (see above), the next step is to dispatch the request to the appropriate controller action.

-An action is a method in a controller sufixed with `Action`.
+An action is a method in a controller suffixed with `Action`.
 For the action id `hello`, the controller method should be named `helloAction`.

 ### 3 - Rendering

 The controller action returns to the application the output to display :

-Exemple for the action id `hello` :
+Example for the action id `hello` :

 ```php
 class DefaultController extends \piko\Controller